Alamo Personnel - Colonel Neill's Muster Roll

 James C. Neill was lieutenant colonel of artillery in the Texian army at the Battle of Bexar.
 The Texians fought Mexican General Cós to a surrender on December 10, 1835 and Cós took his army out of San Antonio, leaving the town in control of the Texians.
 The Texians expected the Mexican army to return, but they didn't expect that to happen soon.
 Many, including General Edward Burleson, left San Antonio starting in December.
 Some went to go find other Mexicans to fight.
 Many had volunteered in October, November, or December to serve in the army for three months, and took the opportunity from their discharges to go back to their homes.
 Neill was left in command of about 110 men, most of whom had recently immigrated to Texas and did not yet have homes there.

-James C. Neill
+signature of James C. Neill

 Figure 1.
-James C. Neill.
+Signature of James C. Neill.

 Original muster roll